Useful Information for Traveling in Kenya and Tanzania

 Two pieces, per person, of checked baggage, are allowed on Virgin Atlantic international flights into Kenya.
 Each bag must not exceed 50 lbs.

 Bag dimensions are up to 35.5 x 29.5 x 16 inches (Up to 90 x 75 x 43cm ).

 We recommend baggage be kept to a minimum; one main lightweight bag and an overnight bag are adequate.
 Most city hotels have storage space for excess luggage not required on safari.
 Check with your airline for further requirements.

 CURRENCY & BANKING

-Local currency in East Africa is expressed in shillings.
-Travelers checks and most major credit cards are widely accepted.
+The local currency in East Africa is expressed in shillings.
+Travelers’ checks and most major credit cards are widely accepted.
 Banking hours are generally from 9:00 am – 2:00 pm.
 Monday through Friday in most cities.

 As in most major cities, sensible security precautions should be taken.
 Keep a close watch on purses, handbags, wallets and cameras.
 Avoid wearing expensive or flashy jewelry.
 It is advisable to hire a taxi if you wish to move around at night and for your personal safety, avoid deserted lanes and streets.

 Voltage throughout East Africa is 220-240 AC.
 To use an electrical device in Tanzania and Kenya (where the voltage can be 220/230/240) and the appliance is multi-voltage (says input 100-240 volts) or dual voltage (says input 125/250 volts) you should only need a plug with three rectangular prongs (shown below) on your power strip or adapter.
 The input voltage (and the watts or amps) information can usually be found on the device label but it could be anywhere on the appliance.
 It is often on the main body of the appliance in the same color where it can be difficult to see.
 Some dual voltage appliances have switches and some others are self-sensing, switching to the higher voltages for you automatically.